Jason Carlin

 I’m taking part in Walk for Epilepsy around Australia because...

 My son Xavier has a form of epilepsy called Dravet Syndrome.
-He’s sweet, cheeky, affectionate, and we recently celebrated his third birthday.
+He’s sweet, cheeky, affectionate, and just turned 4.
 Like many other kids his age, Xavier LOVES splashing in water at the beach, playing basketball and running around with his siblings.

 When Xavier was 7 months old, we noticed that he’d started doing some strange jerking movements in the bath.
 With my wife’s health background, she immediately suspected this was seizure activity and we were very frightened.
 After multiple presentations to our local emergency department, these were eventually confirmed as myoclonic seizures on an EEG at around 8 months.
 He had up to 100 of these seizures a day, which then progressed to prolonged clonic and hemiclonic, generalised tonic-clonic (twice requiring intubation), atypical absence, focal impaired awareness, and absence seizures.